SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 ------------
 An error report is used in a `error reply`_ indicating that the requested action could not be performed as request or that other problems occured.
-The Error report is a JSON-array containing the request message leading to the report error (minus line endings) as a string in its first element, a (short) human readable text as its second element.
-The third element is a JSON-Object, containing possibly implementation specific information about the error (stack dump etc.).
+The Error report is a JSON-array containing the name of one of the `Error classes`_, a human readable string and as a third element a JSON-object containing extra error information, which may include the timestamp (as key "t") and possible additional implementation specific information about the error (stack dump etc.).

 See also: `Error-report`_.